 Unsurprisingly, when we asked our colleagues the general consensus was that there’s no single ideal video length and there are varying factors to take into consideration.
 One minute and thirty seconds used to be the rumored golden number, but nowadays the story and content is what matters the most.
 Generally, the video length can be determined by the value of the content.

 No matter what the total length is, explaining the purpose of a video early on is crucial.
-We often advise clients make their point within the first five seconds.
+We often advise clients make their point within the first three seconds.
 After that, you can decide a total length based on how interesting the message is – just make sure you seize the opportunity to capture attention.
 If you don’t, your audience will just keep scrolling until they find something better.

 If your story is unique and engaging, viewers will stay and keep watching – no matter how long the video may be.
 Worried about getting downgraded in feeds?
 Luckily the era of downgrading videos longer than two minutes is over, so you can stay focussed on creating a video that is interesting and gives your viewers value.